avni2006/FlashX-Autonomous-Arbitrage-Bot-with-Flash-Loans/README.md

 ## Project Description

 FlashX is an autonomous arbitrage engine that leverages flash loans to execute profitable token swaps across multiple decentralized exchanges (DEXs).
-It identifies price discrepancies between trading pairs and captures risk-free profits, all within a single transaction
+It identifies price discrepancies between trading pairs and captures risk-free profits, all within a single transaction.

 ## Project Vision